...

 Mastering the Art of Dodging Jury Duty in Texas

-You’re knee-deep in your favorite Netflix series, the tantalizing aroma of your freshly delivered pizza wafting through the room.
-Your phone buzzes with a new email notification, and you casually glance at the screen, expecting another mundane message.
-But wait, what’s this?
-A jury duty summons?
-Seriously?
+Imagine this: you’re engrossed in your favorite Netflix series, the delicious aroma of freshly delivered pizza filling the room.
+Suddenly, your phone buzzes with a new email notification, and you casually glance at the screen, expecting another routine message.
+But wait—it’s a jury duty summons?
 Right in the middle of your binge-watching marathon?
+Don’t panic, fellow Texan!
+We’ve all faced the challenge of juggling our daily lives when the call of civic duty interrupts us unexpectedly.
+Before you start picturing courtroom drama, let’s discuss something that might ease your mind: the various excuses for jury duty.

 Short Answer